AntonioND/bunjalloo/readme.md

 # Bunjalloo

 This is Bunjalloo, the open source Nintendo DS web browser.
-It was originally developed by Richard Quirk until 2010 and then abandoned.
-This repository contains a working fork that you can build with modern BlocksDS
+It was originally developed by Richard Quirk until 2010.
+This repository contains a working fork that you can build with modern BlocksDS.

 This fork can take advantage of the additional RAM, CPU power, and WPA2 support of DSi.
+It also uses modern cryptographic libraries to support modern TLS protocols.

 ## Features